FIA Gold Categorisation

-Gold Categorisation is a category within the FIA Driver Categorisation.
-The FIA Drivers' Categorisation is a system created by Fédération Internationale de l'Automobile that lists drivers on the basis of their achievements and performances.
-This categorization is used in sports car racing championships such as FIA World Endurance Championship, WeatherTech SportsCar Championship, European Le Mans Series, etc. It was merged from the FIA WEC and FIA GT3 lists.
+Gold Categorisation is a category within the FIA Driver Categorisation, a system created by Fédération Internationale de l'Automobile that lists drivers on the basis of their achievements and performances.
+This categorization is used in sports car racing championships such as FIA World Endurance Championship, IMSA SportsCar Championship, European Le Mans Series, etc. It was merged from the FIA WEC and FIA GT3 lists.
 The initial categorisation is based on the driver's age and their career record.

 Requirements for Gold Categorisation

 Driver rankings are revised annually and issued in December.

 Only the 2022 series names are listed in this summary; the historical equivalent series also count in most cases.